fragarco/abasc/docs/en/abasc.md

 ### `READIN variable-list`

 **Command.** Equivalent to `INPUT #9`; that is, it reads data from the currently open input file and assigns them to the variables in the list.
-At present, BASC does not support real variables with this command.
+At present, ABASC does not support real variables with this command.

 ### `RECORD name;variable-list`